 Q. Do your clergy officiate at same-sex weddings?

-A. Yes.
-While the official legality of same-sex weddings is currently in a state of uncertainty in California, Rabbi Ezray is honored to officiate at same-sex ceremonies, provided both partners are Jewish.
+A. Yes, Rabbi Ezray is honored to officiate at same-sex ceremonies, provided both partners are Jewish.
 Please contact Rabbi Ezray by email or at 650-366-8481 for more information.

 Q. How much does membership cost?